What would your children/students say if you asked them what their “inner voice” tells them when they need to help themselves?

 I love her rhythmic affirmations.
 Her delivery is very musical!

-Using a song with lyrics that nurture satisfaction, gratitude, self love and respect can be a VERY effective way to help children develop a positive inner voice.
+Children’s songs with lyrics that nurture satisfaction, build a sense of gratitude, self love, self-help and respect help develop a positive inner voice.
 Just like having a song to help remember the days of the week and the months of the year, a song can help children remember what makes them strong, happy and capable.

 It just takes experience, discussion, consistent application and practice.